zagortenay333/cronomix/README.md

 ### Lock Screen Warning :bangbang:

-**All gnome-shell extensions get disabled in the lock screen so alarms, timer and others stuff will not work.**.
+**All gnome-shell extensions get disabled in the lock screen.
+Alarms, timers and others stuff will not work.**.

 ---